 Rating: 4 out of 5

-It is a widely used application offering options, including spam protection, chat features, bubbles, quick reply, support for Google Assistant, etc. Although it has its own issues, it is a worthy investment for Android users.
+Google Messages has plenty of options, including spam protection, chat features, bubbles, quick reply, support for Google Assistant, etc.

 Google Messages supports message scheduling, which was a long-awaited option.
 It also supports sending the below options: